calendar42/Calendar42-documentation/rest-api/oAuth-authorization.md

 ## Silent oAuth Authentication

-We allow apps to manage user data using an email as initial starting point without user interaction by adding the email_address as a parameter in the first oAuth call.

-It means that the user doesn't need to accept the service and the app can't use the information of the user but all data created by the service where the app belongs to.
-Also the app can't perform any sharing related actions, so all data of that user will be contained in the Sandbox and cannot be shared with other users.

-For security reasons the email shouldn't belong to a user that is already subscribed to the service.

-What is happening in the background is that we are creating a 'sandbox user' for that service with a restricted access to information created in that sandbox.

-The only way for the app to have access to the user information out of the sandbox is by getting the user authorization through the normal oAuth Authentication process, where the user explicitly allows the app access to his information.

-**Implementation**
+Silent oAuth Authentication is a C42 specific extension to the oAuth standard in order to allow applications to store C42 data in relation to a certain email-address without requiring any user interaction to confirm.
+As no user-interaction is required, multiple limitations to the usage are set in place.
+In practice the flow adds one parameter to the request of the access_token: `email_address`.

+**Purpose**

+This silent flow enables applications to offer *Personal* C42 Planning & Mobility services to their end-users without requiring any explicit user acceptance by their users.
+It allows to store and retrieve user related planning data in a "C42 Data Sandbox" that is related to an email address and your C42 service, ready to be enriched with services like automatic trip-suggestions or automatic check-ins.

+As this "C42 data sandbox" can be created and accessed through a small tweak to the oAuth 2.0 specification, it is easy to integrate based on the large set of existing oAuth 2.0 libraries.
+All you need to provide is the email address of a user, that is used as identifier of the service related sandbox.

+**limitations**

+In order to make the silent oAuth flow secure without any explicit user interaction, several limitations are in place:

+* Limitations on creation of a Sandbox
+  * A "C42 Data Sandbox" will ONLY be created if:
+    * The email address is NOT related to an activated account in C42
+    * The email address is NOT related to any account that is related to the service that requests the Sandbox (e.g. a service admin)
+  * If no Sandbox can be created due to the reasons above, an error will be returned, and the regular non-silent oAuth flow will need to be presented to the user
+* Limitations on allowed actions to perform
+  * The service CAN ONLY create data in the Sandbox and retrieve (enriched) data from this same Sandbox
+  * As the email address is not verified by the user, the service can't act in name of the user towards other users:
+    * The CAN NOT share data (e.g. add event subscriptions to the created data)
+    * All data of a user will be contained in the Sandbox

+These limitations can be removed by letting the user related to the email address go through the regular oAuth flow, with it verifying their mail and explicitly accepting the access to the data again.
+C42 will then merge the earlier created Data Sandbox into the active user Data.

+**Usage**

-To trigger the *Silent oAuth Authentication* process, is required to send the `email_address` and one of the service scopes when the access token is requested for the very first time.
+To trigger the *Silent oAuth Authentication* process, it is required to send the `email_address` and one of the service scopes when the access token is requested for the very first time.
 The token received will be a service restricted token.

 A registered oAuth App related to a Service requests the following: